travellertools/travelord/README.md

 ## Possible improvements

 -   fix lint precommit hook
--   implement automated tagged releases and publish to npm

--   use a dictionary of coordinates and/or google api to accept city names instead of coordinates
 -   improve the ranking algorithm or give it more options
 -   add support for an iterative ranking process
 -   validate the CLI input data
+-   use a dictionary of coordinates and/or google api to accept city names instead of coordinates
 -   add csv support
--   add examples in docs

 ## License